Learn from some of our Supportive Employers about the benefits of employing Reservists.

 "We are a progressive and responsive organisation, ensuring our reputation for honesty, integrity and community satisfaction continues to grow, so we have similar aims and values as the Australian Defence Force (ADF)," said Graeme.
 With more than 170 Reservists employed by South Australia Police, Graeme acknowledges that both organisations develop skills in individuals that translate well between both forces.
 Having recently been involved in an Exercise Boss Lift, an employer engagement activity coordinated by Defence's Cadet, Reserve and Employer Support Division, Graeme has seen first hand just what it is that Defence Reservists can bring to a civilian employer.

-"Both organisations require leadership, good problems solvers and communicators who can take control of a situation with confidence and in varying conditions and these are the skill sets that are often most prevalent in both Reservists and Police Officers."
+"Both organisations require leadership, good problem solvers and communicators who can take control of a situation with confidence and in varying conditions and these are the skill sets that are often most prevalent in both Reservists and Police Officers."

 While at times, short notice for deployments can provide some challenges around manpower, Graeme is highly supportive and willing to give Reservists every opportunity to take Reserve leave when required.